AlexGuti14/spring-microservice/README.md

 # Application based on a microservices architecture
 Microservices created with Spring Framework

-To design an application based on a microservices architecture, we have used:
+Application based on microservices architecture, it has been used:

 * Domain Driven Design
 * Events with RabbitMQ and Spring AMQP